cedx/akismet.js/doc/features/comment_check.md

+path: blob/master
+source: src/core/comment.ts

 # Comment check
 This is the call you will make the most.
 It takes a number of arguments and characteristics about the submitted content and then returns a thumbs up or thumbs down. **Performance can drop dramatically if you choose to exclude data points.**
 The more data you send Akismet about each comment, the greater the accuracy.
 We recommend erring on the side of including too much data.

 ```
-Client#checkComment(comment: Comment): Promise<boolean>
+Client#checkComment(comment: Comment): Promise<CheckResult>
 ```

-!!! tip "Testing your data"
-    It is important to test Akismet with a significant amount of real, live data in order to draw any conclusions on accuracy.
+It is important to [test Akismet](../advanced/testing.md) with a significant amount of real, live data in order to draw any conclusions on accuracy.
-    Akismet works by comparing content to genuine spam activity happening right now (and this is based on more than just the content itself), so artificially generating spam comments is not a viable approach.
+Akismet works by comparing content to genuine spam activity happening **right now** (and this is based on more than just the content itself), so artificially generating spam comments is not a viable approach.

+See the [Akismet API documentation](https://akismet.com/development/api/#comment-check) for more information.

 ## Parameters